U.S. has most coronavirus cases in world, next wave aimed at Louisiana

 Brandon Allen, 48, was buying groceries in Detroit for his 72-year-old mother, who has tested positive and was self-quarantining at home.
 "It's surreal," Allen said.
 "People around me I know are dying.
 I know of a couple people who have died.
 I know a couple of people who are fighting for their lives.
 Everyday you hear of another person who has it."

 "We hope we get a respite as we get into April, May and June," Fauci said on WNYC public radio.
-Washington state Governor Jay Inslee said he may extend by two weeks a stay-at-home order tentatively set to expire on April 6, encouraged by what he called a "very modest improvement" in the outbreak in the Seattle area.
+Washington state Governor Jay Inslee said he may extend a stay-at-home order tentatively set to expire April 6, encouraged by what he called a "very modest improvement" in the Seattle area.

-Washington was the site of the first U.S. outbreak of COVID-19 and has been among the hardest-hit states.
-As of Thursday afternoon the state reported about 3,200 cases and 147 deaths.
+Washington experienced the first major U.S. outbreak of COVID-19 and has been among the hardest-hit states.
+As of Thursday the state reported about 3,200 cases and 147 deaths.
+In California's Coachella Valley, a region rife with retirees who are especially vulnerable, 25 members of the state's National Guard helped a non-profit distribute food to people stuck in their homes, as most of the regular volunteers are senior citizens.

+More than 10,000 troops have been deployed in 50 states to provide humanitarian aid during the pandemic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)